 The person to be checked must complete a LCS-2 "Child safety and personal history check" form and submit it to DCYJMA.
-DCYJMA will write to the contact person listed on the LCS-2 with the results of the check.
+DCYJMA will write to the contact person listed on the LCS-2 with the results of the

+General Terms Definitions check.
 The licensee must use the result as part of their suitability process and the organisation must record the results and expiry date of the check as part of their suitability and blue card monitoring.
-Child safety after hours service A 24 hour DCYJMA service that provides after business hours centre (CSAHSC) responses to clients of DCYJMA, the community, other government departments and community agencies in response to child protection and youth justice matters.
-Collaborative Family-Led Collaborative family-led decision making includes a process which Decision Making has been specifically designed to meet the safe care and connection needs of Aboriginal and Torres Strait Islander children and families (the Family Participation Program - FPP), in keeping with the relevant principles in the Child Protection Act 1999 (Section 5C).
+Child safety after hours service centre (CSAHSC) A 24 hour DCYJMA service that provides after business hours responses to clients of DCYJMA, the community, other government departments and community agencies in response to child protection and youth justice matters.
+Collaborative Family-Led Decision Making Collaborative family-led decision making includes a process which has been specifically designed to meet the safe care and connection needs of Aboriginal and Torres Strait Islander children and families (the Family Participation Program - FPP), in keeping with the relevant principles in the Child Protection Act 1999 (Section 5C).
 Collaborative family-led decision making for Aboriginal and Torres Strait Islander children and families facilitates shared decision making led by an Aboriginal and Torres Strait Islander independent person employed by a community controlled organisation.
 This process involves children, young people and families during a Child Safety investigation and assessment and aims to develop family based solutions to presenting concerns.
-Family-led decision making may be facilitated by DCYJMA staff. internal and external convenors from the collaborative family-led decision making regional teams.
-In addition, the Family Participation Program is funded to deliver Aboriginal and Torres Strait family-ed decision making for Aboriginal and Torres Strait Islander children and families A component of the case plan for an Aboriginal or Torres Strait Cultural support plan Islander child or a child from another cultural community that is completed when a child is in need of protection, to ensure that they are provided with safe and protective family, community and cultural supports.
+Family-led decision making may be facilitated by DCYJMA staff, internal and external convenors from the collaborative family-led decision making regional teams.
+In addition, the Family Participation Program is funded to deliver Aboriginal and Torres Strait family-ed decision making for Aboriginal and Torres Strait Islander children and families.
+Cultural support plan A component of the case plan for an Aboriginal or Torres Strait Islander child or a child from another cultural community that is completed when a child is in need of protection, to ensure that they are provided with safe and protective family, community and cultural supports.
 Cumulative harm Harm to a child caused by a series or combination of acts, omissions or circumstances that may have a cumulative effect on the child's safety and wellbeing.
-Custody In accordance with the Child Protection Act 1999, a person who has or is granted custody of a child has the right and responsibility to attend to day-to-day matters only, including: a child's daily care making decisions about a child's daily care.
+Custody In accordance with the Child Protection Act 1999 , a person who has or is granted custody of a child has the right and responsibility to attend to day-to-day matters only, including: a child's daily care making decisions about a child's daily care.
 Dimensions of need This term is often used to mean the Statement of Standards.
-A plan developed by the Queensland Department of Education.
-Education support plan Training and Employment, in collaboration with DCYJMA, to identify educational goals and targets, and strategies to achieve those targets, for all children subject to a child protection order granting custody or guardianship to the chief executive, DCYJMA.
+Education support plan A plan developed by the Queensland Department of Education, Training and Employment, in collaboration with DCYJMA, to identify educational goals and targets, and strategies to achieve those targets, for all children subject to a child protection order granting custody or guardianship to the chief executive, DCYJMA.
 Emotional harm When a child's social, emotional, cognitive or intellectual development is impaired or at unacceptable risk of being impaired as a direct result of parental behaviour/attitude.
 This includes significant emotional deprivation due to persistent coldness, rejection or hostility.
-The harm to the child may have a cumulative effect and/or be observable in behaviours such as severe anxiety, depression, withdrawal, indicators of inappropriate attachment or bonding, selfharming behaviour or aggressive behaviour towards others.
+The harm to the child may have a cumulative effect and/or be observable in behaviours such as severe anxiety, depression, withdrawal, indicators of inappropriate attachment or bonding, self-harming behaviour or aggressive behaviour towards others.
+Family and Child Connect Family and Child Connect (FaCC) is a community-based intake and referral service providing an additional pathway for referring concerns about children and their families.